dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 ### `UNSUBSCRIBE { fromAddress }`

-### `ANNOUNCE { fromAddress, latestPulseLink, targetAddress, pathToTarget, root }`
+### `UPDATE { address, latest }`

-Announces either new Pulses to subscribers, or new Interpulses.
+Announces new Pulses to subscribers.

+### `ANNOUNCE { source, target, root, path }`
+`source` is a PulseLink.
+`target` is an Address.
+`root` is a PulseLink.
+`path` is an absolute path.

+`source` is required to be downloaded in good faith by the receiver.
+If it is slow or malicious it will be abandoned.
+If the combination of all provided vars proves not to be valid, the peer will be blacklisted, so the pre-emptive acquisition of the pulselink contents is not an attack vector.

+`root` is a pulselink that we will try and look up amongst our served items, if not present this request will be considered malicious.

 Interpulses are pushed out actively - they do not use subscriptions.
-Peers will blacklist those that send invalid Interpulse announcements.

 Path is the absolute path to the targetAddress, starting with the given root pulselink.
 Path and root are supplied so that recipients can know if a legit path was supplied, even if the path has shifted since transmission began.